The Craft Star Says That Charmed Copied The Movie

 That may seem like a blatant rip-off (or homage), but the team behind The Craft seems to have gotten over it.
 While Charmed keeps itself in the headlines with a possible reboot, Tunney says that she doesn't get mistaken for a Charmed star anymore.
 Instead, she and her costars say that fans are always approaching them about The Craft, whether it's October or not.

 "I still get tweets about it," Fairuza Balk said.
-"What an honour to have been part of something that people love so much."
+"What an honor to have been part of something that people love so much."

 Advertisement